xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
-    -- bug (gil)   Restore the audacity style operation of the Play button and fix animation play/pause.
+	-- enh (keithsw) Move test tab to a seperate dialog ... add new ways of selecting channels for testing -- bug (gil)     Restore the audacity style operation of the Play button and fix animation play/pause.
 Fixes #493.
     -- enh (gil)     Connect ctrl-Z to Undo function.
     -- bug (gil)     Fix paste/keyboard placement of effects in partial cells.
 Was broken by 2/11 checkin.
     -- bug (dkulp)   When using keyboard shortcuts, don't apply defaults for the panels, use any settings they contain 2016.12  Mar 10, 2016
     -- bug (dkulp) Fixed long save times when a model is off the screen.
     -- bug (dkulp) Fix corrupt perspective section.
 Fix is to Delete attribute before setting it